 One of the most influential forms of promotion occurs when one person speaks highly of a product to someone else, particularly if the message sender is considered an unbiased source of information.
 Until recently, marketers have had little control over person-to-person promotion that did not involve salespeople (i.e., biased source).
-However, marketers are beginning to experiment with new methods of promotion that strategically takes advantage of the benefits offered by word-of-mouth promotion.
-Unlike salespeople who attempt to obtain an order from customers, controlled word-of-mouth promotion uses real people to help spread information about a product but do not directly elicit customer orders.
+However, marketers are using new methods of promotion that strategically take advantage of the benefits offered by word-of-mouth promotion.
+Unlike salespeople who often attempt to obtain an order from customers, controlled word-of-mouth promotion uses real people to help spread information about a product but do not directly elicit customer orders.

-With controlled word-of-mouth promotion a marketer hires individuals to spread positive information about a product but in a way that does not make it obvious to others that they are being paid to do so.
-The technique is especially useful when building awareness of new products and this approach has been dubbed “buzz” marketing as a way to describe its objective of building a high level of awareness for a product.
-For example, a brewer may form a team of word-of-mouth marketers who visit local taverns and night spots.
-As part of their job these marketers may “talk up” a new beer sold by the brewer and even purchase the product for some customers.
-But in the course of doing so they do not directly disclose that they are being compensated by the brewer for their efforts.
+With controlled word-of-mouth promotion, a marketer hires individuals to spread positive information about a product but in a way that does not make it obvious that they are being paid to do so.
+This technique is especially useful when building a high level of awareness for a new product.
+For example, a brewer may form a team of word-of-mouth marketers who visit local taverns and night spots, or actively post on social media.
+As part of their job, these marketers may “talk up” a new beer sold by the brewer and even purchase the product for some customers.
+Yet they may carry out their task without directly disclosing that they are being compensated for their efforts.